Pamela enjoys enriching her betta's habitat with bamboo and decorative stones and hopes to share tips with other betta

 I keep my bowl on a ledge above my kitchen sink that is between my living room and kitchen.
-My back wall is all glass, one large window and a patio door.
+My back wall is all glass, with one large window and a patio door.
 Bamboo doesn’t need a lot of sunlight; in fact, I’ve seen them growing fine in office buildings with only fluorescent lighting.
 Bettas shouldn’t be in direct light mostly due to algae growing more quickly in their tank.

 Rocks and Bamboo Enrich the Environment

 I put black river stones in the bottom because I like the look of them and to help hold the bamboo in place.
 My fish enjoys having the plants to hide behind, and it gives a more natural feel to his home.
 Bamboo and bettas come from the same region and live happily in the same environment.
 Bamboo and bettas need their water replaced and their homes cleaned routinely, so they do well together.

 Bettas Are Solitary

 Purchase Quality Food

 I don’t recommend buying the cheap pellets at Walmart; this is comparable to buying cheap dog food that is full of fillers.
 Bettas eat so little that it isn’t much more expensive to buy good food that is mostly fish and better for them.
 Any good pet store will carry a better variety.